elavoie/pando-handbook/oopsla-2017/README.md

 Verify that the monitoring page shows a number of connected children that is equal to the number of volunteers started.

 If the node that executes pando starts showing output results, at least one volunteer successfully connected.
-If the monitoring page shows 2 children (Root Status's `childrenNb` should be equal to `2`), then all volunteers successfully connected and you are ready to perform the actual experiments of the paper.
+If the monitoring page shows 2 children (root status's `childrenNb` is equal to `2`), then all volunteers successfully connected and you are ready to perform the actual experiments of the paper.

 ## Troubleshooting